Shifting prisoners could spread COVID-19: Kamal Nath

 Bhopal, Apr 13: Former Madhya Pradesh chief minister Kamal Nath has expressed concern over shifting of some NSA detainees from one district to another despite the lockdown, as some of them later tested positive for coronavirus.

-Nath expressed apprehension this could spread the viral disease in other districts.
+Nath expressed apprehension, this could spread the viral disease in other districts.

 COVID-19: 65 prisoners in J&K released